KerbalColonies/KerbalColoniesCore/README.md

 * buildables (statics without a facility)

-This mod is still in early development, while it's mostly bug free in our testing I can't and won't guarantee that there are no game breaking bugs or unexpected incompatibilities.
+This mod is still in early development, while it's mostly bug free in our testing I can't and won't guarantee that there are no game breaking bugs or unexpected incompatibilities.<br>
 It works with existing saves but a backup is recommended.

-Available on [SpaceDock](https://spacedock.info/mod/3896/Kerbal%20Colonies), GitHub and on CKAN.
+Available on [SpaceDock](https://spacedock.info/mod/3896/Kerbal%20Colonies), GitHub and on CKAN.<br>
 This mod is fully licensed under the GNU GPLv3 license.

 # Dependencies: